 Alternatively you may like modify this trip with your own Holiday Wish List

-This morning you fly to Kingdom of Bhutan.
-Your flight leaves at 06:35 and arrives at 06:45.
-Arriving here our local guide awaits to transfer you to your hotel.
-Enjoy a visit to the Paro Rinpung Dzong “the Fort of the heap of Jewels” which houses the Paro Monastic body.
-A smaller Dzong was first built sometime in the 15th century and rebuilt by the Shabdrung in 1645.
-It caught fire in 1905 but was immediately rebuilt to its original splendor by the Paro Penlop Dawa Penjor.
-On way back to the hotel visit Kyichu Lhakhang, built in 638 AD under the order of the Tibetan King Songtsengampo, it is one of the oldest temples in Bhutan.
+This morning transfer to the airport for your flight to Bhutan.
+Upon arrival at Paro airport you will be met by our local rep and transferred to your hotel.
+After lunch, enjoy a visit to the Paro Rinpung Dzong “the Fort of the heap of Jewels” which houses the Paro Monastic body, Paro District Civil Administration and the Paro District Court.
+On the way back to the hotel visit Kyichu Lhakhang, built in 638 AD under the order of the Tibetan King Songtsengampo, it is one of the oldest temples in Bhutan.

 After an early breakfast, drive for approx 1.5 hours to Thimphu, capital of Bhutan.
 This afternoon visit the Memorial Chorten built in memory of Late His Majesty, the 3rd King of Bhutan.
 Also visit a handmade paper unit.
 Bhutan boasts of some of the best handmade papers in the world.
 The Handicrafts Emporium is yet another interesting place to visit, where you will fine an excellent variety of well woven Bhutanese textiles.
 The rest of the afternoon is free for you to explore the Thimphu market